 Cityshare - New York City's Employee Portal.
 Access information about benefits for City Employees, Information Technology, and much more.

-CityTime - New York City Employee timeclock for regular employees.
-Use this to manage your timesheet, enter timepunches, and request leave.
+CityTime - New York City Employee timeclock for employees.
+Use this to manage your timesheet, enter time punches, and request leave.

 Timeclock - Department of Records timeclock for contractors and interns.
 Use this to clock in / out, generate timesheets, and print out invoices.

-NYCAPS - NYC Employee Self-Service Portal.
+NYCAPS - Employee Self- Service (ESS) - NYC Employee Self-Service Portal.
 Find your pay stubs, deduction information, and manage your personal information in the city's online human resources portal.

 NYCERS - NYC Employee Retirement System.
 Manage your retirement benefits and plan for your retirement.

-NYC Payroll - Find out information about direct deposity, calculate your deductions, and keep track of City holidays and pay dates.
+OPA – NYC Office of Payroll Administration website has information about direct deposit, paycheck calculator information on the commuter benefits program and City holidays and pay dates.

-NYC OLR - NYC Office of Labor Relations website allows you to find out information about your union benefits as a City employee.
+OLR - NYC Office of Labor Relations website allows you to find out information about NYC Health Benefit Plans description and cost, Flexible Spending Accounts, Deferred Compensation and Management Benefit Fund (Managers Only)

-NYC DCAS - NYC Department of Citywide Administrative Services website has information about civil service exams and requirements, training at the Citywide Training Center, and information about working with and for the City of New York.
+DCAS - NYC Department of Citywide Administrative Services website has information about civil service exams and requirements, training at the Citywide Training Center, and information about working with and for the City of New York.